Galactic North: "Great Wall of Mars"

-While negotiations are under way, Clavain's brother Warren attacks the Conjoiner base.
-Clavain is knocked out in the ensuing battle, but the Conjoiners are able to hold off the first three waves.
+While negotiations between Clavain and Galiana are underway, Clavain’s brother Warren broadcasts faked footage of Clavain being killed by the worms when he landed.
+Clavain concludes that he has been betrayed by his brother, who knew of the worms but hoped to use his brother’s death as an excuse to launch an all-out attack on the base.
+Clavain is knocked out in the ensuing Coalition attack, but the Conjoiners are able to hold off the first three waves.
 By then, however, their defences are exhausted and they will not last another attack.
 During surgery, Clavain receives basic Conjoiner implants, enabling him to see the complicated readouts that surround every Conjoiner and their devices.
 With these, he can see that Felka is not simply playing a game: she is actually controlling the Great Wall's repair mechanisms.
 However, the attack has damaged it so badly even she cannot keep it intact for long and soon the wall will collapse, causing the atmospheric pressure inside to be released and tear the base apart.
 Clavain is confident that the Conjoiners will soon be wiped out.

 Galiana reveals the Conjoiners' plans to escape: the shuttles they were sending up were no more than distractions – they were filled with brain-dead clones before they took off.
 The Conjoiners had really been digging a tunnel that they use to launch spaceships to Phobos, which they have hollowed out and turned into a massive shipyard.
 The Coalition was unaware the Conjoiners had control of the moon.
 As Galiana prepares to leave, Clavain first runs back and takes Felka with him, unable to leave without her.
 They take off and head for Phobos.
 Galiana warns Clavain that the deceleration upon landing will kill him unless he receives more extensive neural implants.
 He accepts, knowing he is about to defect from the Coalition.